peterhcharlton/project_guidelines/_sources/about.md

 - Hover over the ![GitHub-Mark](GitHub-Mark-32px.png) button at the top of the page, and click 'open issue' from the dropdown list that appears.
 - This will take you to GitHub, where you can post suggestions for improvement.
 You will require a GitHub login to do this.
 ```
+When contributing, please either contribute your own ideas/text, or clearly acknowledge where the original source of the ideas/text.

 ## Creating the book